 Our Story

-The Arizona Cattle Growers’ Association (ACGA) was built by ranchers who understood something important: if you want to protect a way of life, you have to stand together.
-In the early 1900s, a small group of concerned cattlemen took action to help guide the future of Arizona’s cattle industry, pushing for clear, fair laws that protected livestock, property, and ranching operations.
-On January 4, 1903, they organized ACGA.
+The Arizona Cattle Growers’ Association (ACGA) was built by ranchers who understood a simple truth: protecting a way of life requires standing together.
+In the early 1900s, a small group of dedicated cattlemen came together to help shape the future of Arizona’s cattle industry, advocating for clear and fair laws that protected livestock, property, and ranching operations.
+On January 4, 1903, they officially organized the Arizona Cattle Growers’ Association.

-Today, ACGA continues that mission as a grassroots nonprofit association committed to representing and strengthening Arizona ranching.
-We work every day to protect the interests of cattle producers and support the people who care for the land, the livestock, and the heritage behind it.
+More than a century later, ACGA continues that mission as a grassroots nonprofit organization committed to representing, strengthening, and promoting Arizona ranching.
+We work to protect the interests of cattle producers while supporting the ranching families who steward the land, care for the livestock, and sustain the heritage of our rural communities.

-- Advocating on legislation that impacts ranchers and rural communities
+• Advocating for legislation that impacts ranchers and rural communities

-- Building positive relationships with agencies, media, schools, consumers, and industry partners
+• Building strong relationships with agencies, media, schools, consumers, and industry partners

-- Offering educational opportunities on issues that matter to ranching
+• Offering educational opportunities on issues important to ranching

-- Maintaining an informed and connected membership base
+• Maintaining an informed and engaged membership base

 Our Mission